“Umpqua Community College helped me become more involved and gave me the resources I needed to succeed.”

 While attending UCC, Kim was also a member of Phi Theta Kappa and worked part time as a Peer Mentor, helping other students navigate their way through college.

-After completing the 2020 spring term, Kim graduated from Umpqua Community College with her Associates of Arts Oregon Transfer degree (AAOT).
+After completing the 2020 spring term, Kim graduated from UCC with her Associate of Arts Oregon Transfer degree (AAOT).
 She plans to continue her education at Oregon State University (OSU), majoring in Psychology.

 About Umpqua Community College